 As anyone who's attended a wedding can attest, there are quite a few expenses that come along with celebrating your loved one's nuptials.
 Between attending the bridal shower, traveling to the bachelorette party, and adhering to the dress code, your budget might even be tapped before you even receive the formal invitation if you're in the wedding party.

-Although, contrary to what you might think, "an invitation to a wedding isn’t a request for a gift," says Lauren Kay, the deputy editor of The Knot, one of our go-to sites for find wedding inspiration, planning resources, and more.
+Although, contrary to what you might think, "an invitation to a wedding isn’t a request for a gift," says Lauren Kay, the deputy editor of The Knot, one of our go-to sites to find wedding inspiration, planning resources, and more.
 "As a guest, you have no obligation to get the couple something—but chances are you're excited for the duo and want to show them some love," she adds.

 Ahead, we ask the deputy editor of The Knot all our most pressing questions about how much to spend on wedding gifts, no matter who's getting married.